 Here we come to the most fundamental difference between these phones.
 The Pixel 7 runs on Android, while the iPhone 14 will use iOS.

 Both of these phones will use the upcoming versions of these operating systems: Android 13 and iOS 16 respectively.
-Android 13 has just entered public beta before its assumed fall release, and introduces things like editing for copied text before you paste it, and possibly virtual surround sound.
+Android 13 is already out for Google's current Pixels, introducing things like editing for copied text before you paste it, and possibly virtual surround sound.
 But Google will spill all the beans at I/O 2022 in May.

 iPhone 14 vs. Google Pixel 7: Outlook